Josias Byles Sanctuary

 Trail Map: Click here for the trail map.
 You will need Adobe Acrobat to view or print our trail maps.

-Directions: The entrance to the Byles Sanctuary is a fifty foot wide strip on the north side of Route 44 just a half-mile past the intersections of Route 44 and 89, heading east on Route 44 (towards Mansfield).
-A small off-road area will accommodate about 4 cars.
+Directions: The entrance to the Byles Sanctuary is a 50-foot wide strip on the north side of Route 44 just a half-mile past the intersections of Route 44 and 89, heading east on Route 44 (toward Eastford).
+A small off-road area will accommodate about four cars.
 Please be careful not to block the driveway which shares the entrance off Rt.
 44